collocations.org

 reference

-Applicants were required to obtain character references before being considered for the work.
+Applicants had to obtain character references before being considered for the work.

 assassination